How to Increase Your Emotional Energy and Get out of Survival Mode

 Relationships that cost more than they return

 One-sided relationships — where you are consistently the one investing, adjusting, or absorbing — deplete reserves even when the relationship is not overtly difficult.
-So do relationships characterised by inconsistency, where the unpredictability of the other person's availability or behaviour keeps your nervous system in a low-grade state of vigilance.
+So do relationships characterised by inconsistency, where the unpredictability of the other person's availability or behaviour keeps your nervous system in a constant state of vigilance, even when you get so used to it that you no longer notice it.

 And codependent dynamics, where closeness requires the suppression of your own needs or the management of someone else's emotional state, are a particularly costly drain — because they masquerade as intimacy while quietly consuming the energy that genuine intimacy would restore.